ian-barnes/ian-barnes.github.io/about/index.md

 I am a lecturer in [computing][] at [Moray College][MC], part of the [University of the Highlands and Islands][UHI].
 I teach mostly programming and software-related courses, at all levels from Further Education (Level 6 in the Scottish system) to honours (Level 10).
-I am one of the Programme Leaders for the [UHI BSc (Hons) Computing degree][degree], with primary responsibility for the honours year.
-I am involved in research in computing education, digital health and electronic publishing/document management/digital preservation.
+I am the Programme Leader for the [UHI BSc (Hons) Computing degree][degree].
+I am involved in research in computing education.

 [computing]: http://www.uhi.ac.uk/en/studying-at-uhi/computing
 [MC]: http://www.moray.uhi.ac.uk/